 Youth and family scores on standardized measures of risk showed notable changes from baseline to follow-up.
-Four areas were statistically significant and four others showed a signal of effect.
+Seven areas showed statistically significant improvement and one showed a signal of effect.
 Figure 1 summarizes the measures based on degree of effect.
-All measures showed improvement (e.g. changes in mean scores) from baseline to follow-up.
 For full details on the change in scores see Appendix A, Table 3.
-In addition, parents' ratings of their children's mental health improved significantly (increased from a four out of ten at baseline to six at follow-up, P<.05).
+In addition, parents' ratings of their children's overall mental health improved significantly (increased from a four out of ten at baseline to six at follow-up, P=<.01).